Is It Legal for Employers to Stop Contributing to PF After a Year? Seeking Clarity

 Sindhu N R

 EPF is not like ESI.
-If the person has been receiving EPF benefits since last year and their salary increases above the limit, the employer still cannot stop contributing to it.
+If a person has been receiving EPF benefits since last year and their salary increases above the limit, the employer still cannot stop contributing to it.
 In the case of ESI, if the employee's salary exceeds the limit, the employer is not required to contribute after the contribution period.

 However, with EPF, once the deduction begins, the employer must continue contributing until the employee resigns.
 The employer only needs to contribute up to the ceiling of Rs.
 6500, even if the salary is higher.
 For example, if the employee's EPF salary is Rs.
 7500, the employer only needs to contribute Rs.
 780, which is 12% of Rs.
 6500.